How to Dehydrate Tomatoes and Make Tomato Powder or Sauce

 Try this great tomato sauce by Chef John, over at Allrecipes.

-Make your dehydrated tomatoes into a powder in your blender and add water to make a paste (or add more water to make a sauce).
+Make your dehydrated tomatoes into a powder in your blender.
+When ready to use, simply add water to make a paste (or add extra water to make a sauce).

-This way, you can store the tomato sauce for use later, maybe as a pizza or as spaghetti sauce!
+This way, you can store the tomato sauce for use later - for pizza or for spaghetti!

-When made into a sauce, consider pouring the sauce onto the special roll-up sheets and make a 'tomato roll up/leather.'
+Try pouring your homemade tomato sauce onto solid fruit roll-up sheets and make a 'tomato roll up/leather.'

 For more on "leathers" check out this "dehydrating fruit rolls" page.